zeusta/Docs/extensions/Guide By Functions/Magento 2/Purchase Management.md

 ## Introduction

 **Purchase Management** is a Magento 2 module, which helps you manage purchasing and receiving stock from suppliers.
 All information about Purchase Order, Quotation and Suppliers are kept track and automatically updated in the system.
-The module is:

-•	Compatible with Magento CE 2.1.0, 2.1.1, 2.1.2

-•	Open source 100%

-•	License Certificate valid for 1 live Magento installation and unlimited test Magento installations (No license key required)

-•	Easy to install and configure

-•	User-friendly interface
+[Purchase Management](https://www.magestore.com/purchase-order-management) is a module in our [Omnichannel Solution](https://www.magestore.com/omnichannel-retail).

 ## How to manage suppliers